- Eric H Kraut, MD

 Easy bruising is a common complaint in medical practice for both primary care clinicians and hematologists.
 Easy bruising can be defined as bruising without a history of trauma or bruising after minor trauma that would not have caused bruising in the past.
 Differentiating between bruising that might be considered normal versus clinically significant is challenging given that there may not be specific signs and symptoms.

 This topic will describe particular aspects of the clinical evaluation that can aid a provider in distinguishing bruising that is due to a pathologic versus a benign process.
 Specific disorders associated with bruising and the approach to patients with a bleeding diathesis are discussed in detail elsewhere.
-(See "Congenital and acquired disorders of platelet function" and "Clinical manifestations and evaluation of thrombocytopenia in children" and "Approach to the adult with unexplained thrombocytopenia" and "Approach to the child with bleeding symptoms" and "Approach to the adult patient with a bleeding diathesis".)
+(See "Congenital and acquired disorders of platelet function" and "Approach to the child with unexplained thrombocytopenia" and "Approach to the adult with unexplained thrombocytopenia" and "Approach to the child with bleeding symptoms" and "Approach to the adult patient with a bleeding diathesis".)

 In one United States survey of 500 healthy, ethnically-diverse adults, 18 percent of individuals reported easy bruising .
 This finding is consistent with many other studies in which the frequency of easy bruising in healthy individuals ranged from 12 to 55 percent [2,3].
 Women are more likely than men to report easy bruising [1,4].